 Royal Holloway's Department of Music offers a variety of exciting performance opportunities.

 Music performance at Royal Holloway is rapidly growing and developing: currently we offer a myriad of ensembles of all shapes, sizes, and genres, including a Symphony Orchestra, Chapel Choir, Chamber Orchestra, and New Music Collective, and variously can also offer an Andean Band, a Korean Percussion Group and a Gamelan Orchestra (Gamelan Puloganti).
 Choral Music comprises the Royal Holloway Chorus, Founder's Choir and renowned Chapel Choir; the Chapel Choir sings regularly at Royal Holloway and further afield, broadcasts on the BBC and engages in tours abroad.
-Students from across campus are also encouraged to apply for the annual Royal Holloway Concerto Competition, a unique opportunity to perform alongside one of the College's fine orchestras.
+Students from across campus are also encouraged to apply for the annual Royal Holloway Concerto Competition, a unique opportunity to perform alongside one of the University's fine orchestras.

 In addition, each year there are new student-run ensembles that vary depending on the tastes and interests of current members of the department.
 Our student-run Big Band (Undergraduated) is very popular.